decentralized-identity/presentation-exchange/spec/spec.md

 ### Presentation Requests
-Presentation Definitions may be sent from a [[ref:Verifier]] to a Holder using a wide variety of transport mechanisms or credentials exchange protocols.
+Presentation Definitions may be sent from a [[ref:Verifier]] to a Holder using a wide variety of transport mechanisms or claim exchange protocols.
 This specification does not define a transport mechanism for `Presentation Definitions` (or `Presentation Request`), but does note that different use cases, supported signature schemes, protocols, and threat models may require a